 Acupressure Point LI4

-LI 4, which stands for “Large Intestine 4”, is an extremely useful acupressure point that is extensively used to treat chronic pain, acute stress and various types of diseases along with treatment for high blood pressure.
+LI 4, which stands for “Large Intestine 4”, is an extremely useful acupressure point that is extensively used to treat chronic pain, acute stress, and various types of diseases along with treatment for blood pressure problems.

 This point is situated in the webbing between the forefinger and the thumb… right in the middle as you see here.
 It calms and balances blood flow throughout the body and clears stagnation.